DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 to do so.
 Of those who comply, many explicitly mention the importance of a photograph in the Profile:

-> “*Profiles with no photographs are like books without a cover*”
+> "*Profiles with no photographs are like books without a cover*"
 >
 > [woman, single, 39 years]
 >
-> “*Profiles without photos, no thanks: if you go fishing you've got to
+> "*Profiles without photos, no thanks: if you go fishing you've got to
-> get wet*”
+> get wet*"
 >
 > [man, separated, 41 years]
 >
-> "*Please, those of you that don’t show their image do not contact me.
+> "*Please, those of you that don't show their image do not contact me.
-> Although ‘what is essential is invisible to the eye’ I’m not
+> Although 'what is essential is invisible to the eye' I'm not
-> interested in those who haven’t got the courage to show up!
+> interested in those who haven't got the courage to show up!
 I will
 > respect them but I will not answer.
-Thank you.*”
+Thank you.*"
 >
 > [woman, divorced, 39 years]